What do Potato Bugs Eat might be a silly question to ask, but it is equally important when it comes to getting rid of them!

 What Do Potato Bugs Eat?

-Jerusalem crickets and Colorado potato beetles are named as potato bugs due to their eating habits.
-The diet of Jerusalem cricket includes other insects, roots of vegetable crops and of course their favorite potato tubers in the potato field.
+Jerusalem crickets and Colorado potato beetles are called potato bugs due to their eating habits.
+The diet of Jerusalem cricket includes other insects, roots of vegetable crops, and of course their favorite potato tubers in the potato field.

 On the other hand, Colorado potato beetles don’t just harm potato crops but other vegetables like tomatoes, peppers, and eggplants from the Nightshade family.
 Female potato beetles lay eggs underneath the foliage, and the larvae survive by eating the leaves.

 Jerusalem crickets can ruin the crop if they come in large numbers.
 They can be prevented by the use of chemical insecticides, trapping, baiting, disposal, and physical removal of the eggs or beetles from the plant.
 It is a good idea to keep an eye on outdoor objects such as; lumber, woodpiles, and rocks that can become a hiding place for insects.